 Detox begins with a medical assessment.
 Physicians consider how long you’ve been using, what you’ve been using and how often you consume substances.
 They also look at your overall health and mental status.

 Doses are gradually reduced to prevent any extreme effects.
 And you’re given compassionate care, medication and nutritional support to make the process much more bearable.
-Going cold turkey and receiving a supervised detox are worlds apart.
+Going cold turkey and receiving medically supervised detox is worlds apart.
 The latter can have a major impact on your recovery prospects.

 Dual Diagnosis Treatment